- 1/2 cup unsalted butter

 Optional: place the remaining slices of pineapple around the cake pan with the curved side pointing down (the top side of the pan as you’re baking).

-In a large bowl, whisk together flour, Purecane™ baking powder, salt; set aside.
+5. In a large bowl, whisk together flour, Purecane™ baking sweetener, salt; set aside.

-Combine heavy cream and Purecane™ and whisk until cream begins to thicken.
+Combine heavy cream and Purecane™ baking sweetener and whisk until cream begins to thicken.
 Once cream begins to thicken, add pineapple juice and continue to whisk until medium peaks form.